approov/quickstart-asp.net-token-check/EXAMPLES.md

 cp servers/hello/src/approov-protected-server/token-check/.env.example servers/hello/src/approov-protected-server/token-check/.env
 ```

 Edit the file and add the [dummy secret](/TESTING.md#the-dummy-secret) to it in order to be able to test the Approov integration with the provided [Postman collection](https://github.com/approov/postman-collections/blob/master/quickstarts/hello-world/hello-world.postman_curl_requests_examples.md).
+Set `APPROOV_TOKEN_BINDING_HEADER` (for example `Authorization`) and tweak the optional `APPROOV_SIGNATURE_*` variables to explore token binding and message signing policies.

 ## Docker Stack